 Rumination Disorder is a feeding disorder that is characterized by repeated regurgitation of food which may be re-chewed, re-swallowed, or spit out.
 The repeated regurgitation is not better accounted for by a medical condition or in the context of another mental health condition.

-Avoidant/Restrictive Food Intake Disorder is a feeding disorder that is characterized by an apparent lack of interest in eating or food, as manifested by persistent failure to meet appropriate nutritional and/or energy needs.
+Avoidant/Restrictive Food Intake Disorder (ARFID) is a feeding disorder that is characterized by an apparent lack of interest in eating or food, as manifested by persistent failure to meet appropriate nutritional and/or energy needs.
 The disturbance is not better accounted for by a lack of food availability.

 People with eating and feeding disorders often feel shameful and confused about their symptoms.
 They frequently experience strong urges, negative automatic thoughts, and rapid mood shifts due to the emotional and physical toll the disorder takes on their health and overall functioning.

-How Do You Treat Eating Disorders?
+How do you Treat Eating Disorders?

 The good news is that there are highly effective treatments for Eating Disorders, and early intervention is important.
 First-line treatments of most eating disorders include Cognitive Behavioral Therapy (CBT), medications, or both.